-In response to an increasing number of financial service providers acting as intermediaries for services between users and financial institutions, this amendment to the Banking Act stipulates for the registration of "electronic payment services".
+In response to an increasing number of financial services providers acting as intermediaries for services between users and financial institutions, the relevant amendment to the Banking Act stipulates for the registration of "electronic payment services".
 These electronic payment services refer to a business operator who transmits payment instructions on behalf of a user to a bank or acquires information pertaining to an account from a bank and provides it to a user through the use of IT.

 Before carrying out the electronic payment services, such service provider must enter into and make public a contract for these services with a bank.
-Such a contract is required to stipulate (a) matters concerning sharing of liability for compensation for damages the user may sustain, and (b) measures for the proper handling and safety management of information pertaining to users obtained in relation to the business, and others.
+Such contract is required to stipulate (a) matters concerning sharing of liability for damages the user may sustain, and (b) measures for the proper handling and safety management of information pertaining to users obtained in relation to the electronic payment services, and other matters.
 The electronic payment service provider has to carry out its business in accordance with the aforementioned contract.

-Addition of a new incidental service; the service of providing customer information to a third party
+Addition of a new incidental service: the service of providing customer information to a third party